iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/4sem/probability_stats.md

-## Syllabus: Probability and Statistics

-**Course Objective:**

-To provide students with practical knowledge of the principles and concepts of probability and statistics and their applications in engineering fields.

-### Topics

 1. **Descriptive Statistics and Basic Probability (6 hours)**
     * Introductions in statistics and its importance in engineering
     * Describing data with graphs (bar, pie, line diagram, box plot)